ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/FoxeerF405v2/README.md

  - SERIAL0 -> USB
  - SERIAL1 -> UART1 (ESC Telemetry)
  - SERIAL2 -> UART2 (RX, DMA-enabled)
- - SERIAL3 -> UART3 (VTX)
+ - SERIAL3 -> UART3 (VTX Tramp)
- - SERIAL4 -> UART4
+ - SERIAL4 -> UART4 (MSP DisplayPort, DMA-enabled)
  - SERIAL5 -> UART5 (GPS, DMA-enabled)
- - SERIAL6 -> UART6
+ - SERIAL6 -> UART6 (RX in DJI connector)

 ## RC Input

 RC input is configured by default on the R2 (UART2_RX) pad.
 It supports all serial RC protocols.
-For protocols requiring separate half-duplex serial to transmit telemetry (such as FPort) you should setup SERIAL1 as an RC input serial port, with half-duplex, pin-swap and inversion enabled.

-## FrSky Telemetry

-FrSky Telemetry can be supported using the T1 pin (UART1 transmit).
-You need to set the following parameters to enable support for FrSky S.PORT

-  - SERIAL1_PROTOCOL 10
-  - SERIAL1_OPTIONS 7
+Half-duplex serial protocols should be configured on T2 (UART2_TX).
+RC input is also supported on UART6_RX within the DJI connector, although because it is not inverted it cannot be used for SBUS.

 ## OSD Support